Wellington boot: Design

 Wellington boots in contemporary usage are waterproof and are most often made from rubber or polyvinyl chloride (PVC), a halogenated polymer.
 They are usually worn when walking on wet or muddy ground, or to protect the wearer from heavy showers and puddles.

 They are generally just below knee-high although shorter boots are available.
+British Standard 5145 tabulates minimum heights for rubber boots thus.